LukeGall/Level-4-Solo-Project/timelog.md

 ## 19 Nov 2020
 * *0.5 hour* Delete function for pieces
-* *3.5 hou* Puzzle board, service and other items off the main list
+* *3.5 hour* Puzzle board, service and other items off the main list

 ## 20 Nov 2020

+* *5.5 hour* Refactoring to remove reliance on board service, puzzle page can now confirm pieces to stop them from being clicked, any peice placed after edit is forced by amount avaliable.
+Can now create a puzzle using the make puzzle page which include prompts in how to make it.